benhemingway/tauchenHussey/README.md

 # Tauchen-Hussey Discretization of an AR(1)

-This function computes a n-dimensional discrete approximation to the AR(1) Auto Regressive Stochastic Process
+This function computes a n-dimensional discrete approximation to the AR(1) Auto Regressive Stochastic Process:

     y_t = (1-rho)*mmu + rho*y_{t-1} + epsilon_t

 where epsilon is normally distributed mean 0 and standard deviation sigma.
-This is done using Tauchen and Hussey (1991)'s algorithm.
+This is done using Tauchen and Hussey (1991)'s algorithm in Julia.

 Note: you need the Distributions package.
 If you don't already have it, install it by